bruvellu/cephalic-furrow/3-text/furrow.md

 # Results

-## CF formation plays a mechanical role
+## Mechanical role of cephalic furrow formation

 Our work investigates the physical consequences of perturbing the formation of the cephalic furrow in *Drosophila*.
 To comprehend the impact of cephalic furrow defects, we generated fluorescent lines carrying a membrane marker and a loss of function allele for genes known to affect cephalic furrow formation---*btd*, *eve*, and *paired* (*prd*) [@Vincent1997-fa; @Blankenship2001-tm].